touka-tt/resume/content/_index.md

 ### Summary

-- Almost three years of experience as a solution architect in the financial sector at AWS.
+- Almost four years of experience as a solution architect in the financial sector at AWS.
+- All AWS certifications have been acquired.
+- Certified ScrumMaster and Certified Scrum Developer qualifications.
-- Almost 10 years of IT development experience in financial sector.
+- Almost 15 years of IT development experience in financial sector.
 - Front-end development with React.js and Typescript.
 - Back-end development with Spring Framework and Java or Kotlin.
 - Designing infrastructure with AWS and Azure.